Eight steps to marketing automation

 5. Identify different customer journeys

-• Who - the various target groups, not the individuals.
+• Who - the target customer(s) rather than individual customers.

-• Where - what does the organization want to achieve with the contact.
+• Where - what does the organization want to achieve?

-6. Identify moments of contact on the customer journey
+6. Identify contact moments on the customer journey

 7. Schedule marketing activities